Training dataset

 | 4 | Correct-after-tool — once tools are called, the answer must be right | Yes |

-| 5 | Misinterpretation count — wrong-tool calls must be zero | Yes |
+| 5 | Misinterpretation rate — wrong-tool calls must stay at or below the threshold (20% by default) | Yes |

 | 6 | Stratum floor — every stratum (easy / medium / hard) must clear its floor (with the same ceiling-saturated relief) | Yes |